Scholarship Application Instructions

 Applicants must provide information regarding their community service activities.

-Applicants must provide 2 letters of recommendation from an academic advisor or teacher/professor showcasing the applicant's commitment to academic achievement; and/or a community service partner or employer demonstrating the applicant's leadership and commitment to public service.
-Letters must be submitted to the Scholarship Committee by the originating author.
-Letters of recommendation will not be accepted from the applicant.
-The address is embedded in the electronic application.
+Applicants must provide 2 letters of recommendation from an academic adviser or teacher/professor showcasing the applicant's commitment to academic achievement; and/or a community service partner or employer demonstrating the applicant's leadership and commitment to public service.
+Letters of recommendation may be uploaded by the applicant.

 Applicants must submit a current resume.

-Applicants must submit a typed personal statement, double-spaced in 12-pt font, that does not exceed one page.
+Applicants must submit a typed personal statement, double-spaced in at least a 12-pt font, that does not exceed two page.
 Your personal statement should tell us about your background, community service activities, why you have chosen your field of study, and your career goals.